 Normally I leave toiletries off my packing lists, preferring to buy them on arrival.
 However Iceland is an expensive place for food and toiletries.

 For this reason we recommend packing your own toiletries and bringing them from home.
-If you are trying to pack Carry On Only then you will need to make sure you keep to the TSA liquid allowances.
+If you are trying not to overpack and do Carry On Only then you will need to make sure you keep to the TSA liquid allowances.

 Key toiletries we recommend bringing to Iceland inclide:

 - Moisturiser – the wind and rain in Iceland along with the salinity in the hot springs take the toll on your skin.
 A good moisturiser is therefore a must.